HIP REPLACEMENT & SSD BENEFITS

 As you can see from listing 1.17, the SSA is focusing on the ability to walk without assistance after a hip replacement operation.
 The SSA is looking at whether you need a walker or bilateral canes or crutches.

 If you need these assistive devices, then you must use both hands on the device in order to walk.
 If you cannot keep your balance without the use of a walker or the use of two crutches, then it is likely you meet the listing.
-Therefore, you would be eligible for disability benefits by meeting listing 1.17.
+Therefore, you would be eligible for benefits by meeting listing 1.17.

 MEETING LISTING 1.18 FOR HIP ABNORMALITY

-Another listing that the SSA can use to determine if you are eligible for disability benefits is Listing 1.18.
+Another listing that the SSA can use to determine if you are eligible for benefits is Listing 1.18.
 Listing 1.18 focuses on abnormal motion or instability of a major joint, like the hip.
 However, you need more than pain, stiffness, and abnormal motion in the hip joint.

 You must also meet the durational criteria.
 In other words, the symptoms must last longer than 12 months.
 Additionally, you must also have difficulty walking, as in the last listing.
 You will need to use, for example, two canes or a walker in order to assist you in walking.
 Other examples of limitations brought on by a hip abnormality are below: